-Florida HIPAA Compliance Attorneys
+Florida HIPAA Compliance Lawyer

 The Health Insurance Portability and Accountability Act (HIPAA) is a federal law designed to create standards for maintaining patient health records electronically and put procedures in place to keep those records private and secure.
 HIPAA applies to healthcare providers, employers and their business affiliates.
 HIPAA seeks to protect health information, including personal information that may be used to identify a person.
-These rules apply to oral, written and electronic patient records.(1) Contact our Florida HIPAA compliance attorneys today.
+These rules apply to oral, written and electronic patient records.(1) Contact our Florida HIPAA compliance lawyers today.

 Patients’ Right to Privacy